Vaaskr/StudioBustAdjuster/README.md

 # StudioBustAdjuster
-Allows to change most settings of a characters bust within CharaStudio.
+Allows to change the bust settings of a characters within CharaStudio.

 Currently Works with Koikatsu